Dental Crowns in New Westminster, BC

 When Does a Patient Require a Dental Crown?

-While small fissures in the tooth structure can be sealed with fillings, larger cavities require dental crowns to stop the decay from spreading.
-Placement of dental crowns near you involves grinding down the tooth and capping the remaining tooth structure with the crown.
+While small cavities in the tooth can be sealed with fillings, sometimes so much of the tooth structure is missing that a filling will not work.
+Also when a tooth has had a root canal done and is brittle, a crown may be needed to protect it from breaking down.
+Placement of dental crowns near you involves grinding down the tooth and covering the entire tooth with the crown.

 Dental Crown Procedure